[Demo](https://killedbyapixel.github.io/LittleJS/examples/starter/) | [Docs](https://killedbyapixel.github.io/LittleJS/docs) | [Trailer](https://youtu.be/chuBzGjv7Ms) | [Discord](https://discord.gg/zb7hcGkyZe) | [Tutorial](https://github.com/KilledByAPixel/LittleJS/tree/main/examples/breakoutTutoria

 To use LittleJS download the latest package from GitHub or call npm install littlejsengine.
 This package contains the engine and several small examples.

 You can use the empty example template as a starting point.
-This file contians just the minimal setup to start the engine.
+This file contains just the minimal setup to start the engine.
 You can also download and include littlejs.js or littlejs.min.js.

 If your game loads any files like images you will need to run a local web server.
-I recommend an editor that does this automatically like Visual Studio Code with the Live Server plugin.
+Some editors can do this automatically like Visual Studio Code with the Live Server plugin.
 You can also use http-server via npm.

 Builds